-JORC Code explanation Commentary unmineralised sample intervals to generate a 3 kg (average) sample which was pulverised at the laboratory to produce material for assay.
-Air-core samples of the Tertiary and Permian cover were drilled using an 87.5mm diameter Air-core bit and sampled on intervals of 1.0m using cyclone "dumps".
-Compositing of particular regions of the Permian cover were conducted on a 2 to 4m basis and was completed via combining "Spear" samples of the relevant sample intervals to generate a 3 kg (average) sample which was pulverised at the laboratory to produce material for low-level geochemical assay.
+Criteria JORC Code explanation Commentary analysis.
 2012 to 2015: Proterozoic samples were sent to MinAnalytical Laboratory Services Australia Pty Ltd in Perth, where they were dried, crushed, pulverised and split to produce a sub-sample for a lead collection fire assay on a 50g sample with Atomic Absorption Spectroscopy undertaken to determine gold content with a detection limit of 0.005ppm.
 All other elements (34 in total) were assayed using a four acid digest, inductively coupled plasma - optical emission spectroscopy technique (ICP-OES) with various detection limits.
 Permian cover samples were sent to MinAnalytical Laboratory Services Australia Pty Ltd in Perth, where they were dried, crushed, pulverised and split to produce a sub-sample for a 25g sample for Aqua Regia digest with 61 element inductively coupled plasma - optical emission spectroscopy technique (ICP-OES) or inductively coupled plasma - mass spectrometry technique (ICP-MS) low-level geochemical analysis with various detection limits.
-Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Diamond drilling accounts for 50% and Air-core - Slim-line Reverse Circulation drilling accounts for 50% of the current Calibre prospect drill metres of 9,434m average drillhole depth of 219m.
-Diamond drillholes were completed using HQ and NQ2 sized core.
+Drilling Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+All Calibre Area Drilling: techniques Diamond drilling accounts for 36%, Air-core - Slim-line Reverse Circulation drilling accounts for 36% and Reverse Circulation drilling accounts for 28% of the current Calibre prospect total drill metres of 13,145m average drillhole depth of 215m.
+2012 to 2014 Diamond Drilling: Diamond drillholes were completed using HQ and NQ2 sized core.
 Rockrolled pre-collar depths range from 31 to 100m and hole depths range from 375 to 665m.
 A total of 10 diamond drillholes (DDH) have been drilled totaling 4,670m averaging 425m in total depth.
-A total of 32 Air-core - Slim-line Reverse Circulation drillholes (RC) have been drilled totaling 4,764m averaging 149m in total depth; with Air-core (87.5mm diameter) of the majority of the Permian cover to depths ranging from 70 to 90m and Slim-line (100mm diameter) Reverse-circulation (RC) for the remainder of each drillhole (including the basal portion of the Permian Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is
+Holes are angled towards grid southwest or grid northeast at varying angles to optimally intersect the mineralisation.
+The diamond drillcore is oriented using a Reflex ACT electronic orientation tool.
+2015 Phase 1 Slim-Line Reverse Circulation Programme: A total of 32 Air-core - Slim-line RC drillholes have been drilled totaling 4,764m averaging 149m in total depth; with Air-core (87.5mm diameter) of the majority of the Permian cover to depths ranging from 70 to 90m and Slim-line RC (100mm diameter) face sampling hammer for the remainder of each drillhole (including the basal portion of the Permian cover and all of the Proterozoic basement) to total drillhole depths of between 84m to 205m.
+Holes were predominantly angled towards grid southwest, with some toward